chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_sql_managed_instances.md

 `resource_group` _(optional)_

-: The Azure resource group that the targeted resource resides in.
+: The Azure resource group where the targeted resource resides.

 ## Properties